-I get that the term “Juice” and “juicy” are fun and help make the Link Research Tool set unique but I doubt anyone new to SEO will understand the strategy behind this important metric after reading the descriptions or watching the video tutorial.
+I get that the term “Juice” and “juicy” are fun and help make the Link Research Toolset unique but I doubt anyone new to SEO will understand the strategy behind this important metric after reading the descriptions or watching the video tutorial.
 When I brought this point up, Sebastian agreed and mentioned they were working on upgrading their copy points.

 Link Juice Thief

 This tool reports outgoing links from a specific URL or multiple URL’s.
-The tactical implementation behind this option is simple: identify your competitors outbound links and work to secure links from the sites they are linking to.
+The tactical implementation of this option is simple: identify your competitors outbound links and work to secure links from the sites they are linking to.

 For example, if Competitor A links to Site B, you can work to get a link directly from Site B and benefit indirectly from the flow of link popularity from Competitor A. Is this tactic worth pursuing?
-Depends on the amount of time you have and the quality behind sites A and B.
+Depends on the amount of time you have and the quality of sites A and B.